logdna/logdna-orb/README.md

 [CircleCI Orb](https://github.com/CircleCI-Public/config-preview-sdk/tree/master/docs) for Reporting Deploys to LogDNA.

 ## Requirements
 * A LogDNA account.
-You can create a LogDNA account[here](https://logdna.com/sign-up/)
+You can create a LogDNA account [here](https://logdna.com/sign-up/)
 * A CircleCI account.
 You can create a CircleCI account [here](https://circleci.com/signup/).

 ## Usage